La Bouche: Mainstream success with "Sweet Dreams" and "Be My Lover"

+All Mixed Up and A Moment of Love

-A remix album called All Mixed Up was released on December 16, 1996.
-Their second studio album, S.O.S. was released on June 16, 1998, with A Moment of Love being the album title for the European version on November 17, 1997, preceded by the singles "Forget Me Nots", a cover of the Patrice Rushen song that was originally on their debut album, Sweet Dreams internationally, "Bolingo (Love is in the Air)", which only appears on the U.S. album version and followed by the singles "You Won't Forget Me", "A Moment of Love" and "S.O.S.", being minor to moderate hits in Europe.
+A remix album called All Mixed Up was released on 16 December 1996.
+Their second studio album, A Moment of Love, was released on 17 November 1997, preceded by the singles "Forget Me Nots", a cover of the Patrice Rushen song that originally appeared on their debut album, Sweet Dreams, "Bolingo (Love Is in the Air)", which only appears on the US album version S.O.S, released on 16 June 1998, and followed by the singles "You Won't Forget Me", "A Moment of Love" and S.O.S., being minor to moderate hits in Europe.
 "You Won't Forget Me" was released in autumn of 1997 and reached number 48 on the Hot 100.
-One highlight on A Moment of Love was a bonus track, a cover version of the Elton John song "Candle in the Wind" in a gospel version which features guest vocalists Joan Faulkner, Christin Sargent, Freda Goodlett, Rejime, The Jackson Singers, Ma Belle and label mates No Mercy, which only appears on the European album version.
+The European version of the album also included a gospel version of Elton John's "Candle in the Wind".

-Melanie Thornton's departure
+Melanie Thornton's departure and death

 In addition to her work with La Bouche, Thornton still provided guest vocals on singles such as Orange Blue's "Sunshine of my Life" and "Runaway" and 100%'s "The Way It Is", which led Thornton in February 2000 to leave La Bouche to pursue a full solo career.
 Thornton as a solo singer was climbing the German charts with her hit "Love How You Love Me".
 Towards the end of 2001, Thornton was asked to record "Wonderful Dream (Holidays are Coming)" for a Coca-Cola Christmas TV commercial to be shown on German television.
-While promoting it, and a re-release of her solo album Ready to Fly, she lost her life along with 2 members of Passion Fruit in a plane crash near Zurich on November 24, 2001.
-After her passing, the single went on to become her biggest solo hit, reaching number 3 on the German singles chart.
+While promoting it, and a re-release of her solo album Ready to Fly, she was a passenger of Crossair Flight 3597, along with Nathaly van het Ende and Maria Serrano Serrano of Passion Fruit when the plane crashed in Bassersdorf near Zurich on 24 November 2001 and they were three of the 24 people killed.
+Following Thornton's death, the single went on to become her biggest solo hit, reaching number 3 on the German singles chart.